Executive Office of the President

 2/19

-Trump issues an executive order "Ensuring Lawful Governance and Implementing the President's Department of Government Efficiency Deregulatory Initiative" which requires agency heads to consult with DOGE teams on deregulatory efforts.
+Trump issues an executive order EO 14219 “Ensuring Lawful Governance and Implementing the President’s Department of Government Efficiency Deregulatory Initiative” which requires agency heads to consult with DOGE teams on deregulatory efforts.

 2/24

-In a hearing for "Alliance for Retired Americans v.
-Bessent," Judge Kollar-Kotelly repeatedly grills DOJ lawyers on who the USDS Administrator is
+In a hearing for “Alliance for Retired Americans v.
+Bessent,” Judge Kollar-Kotelly repeatedly grills DOJ lawyers to identify who the USDS Administrator is.

 2/25